 - R v Alice Lynne Chamberlain and Michael Leigh Chamberlain NTSC [The Crown against Alice (Lindy) and Michael Chamberlain as defendants]

-If the Crown is the respondent in a criminal appeal, reverse the parties and write ‘Appellant v The Queen’ (not ‘R’).
-If the Crown is the appellant, ‘The Queen’ is the first party cited.
+If the Crown is the respondent in a criminal appeal, reverse the parties and write ‘Appellant v The King’ (not ‘R’).
+If the Crown is the appellant, ‘The King’ is the first party cited.

 - Chamberlain v The Queen (1984) 153 CLR 521